Updated: Jul 3

 Most people feel anxiety when entering into an unfamiliar situation or doing something they rarely do, such as public speaking.

 However, that distress occurs before, during, and after the event for some.
 People in this second group have social phobia, more commonly known as social anxiety.
-If you believe that you fall into this second category, let's take a more detailed look at social anxiety, how to recognize it, and what to do if you have social anxiety.
-We'll finish with some tips to help deal with problems caused by this issue.
+If you believe that you fall into this second category, let's take a more detailed look at social anxiety, how to recognize the signs, and what to do if you have social anxiety.
+We'll finish with some tips to help deal with and overcome the problems caused by this issue.

 What is Social Anxiety